iymusaji/phoneme-chart/README.md

 1. Download the repository.
 2. Open `Phoneme_Chart_Final.html` in any modern browser (Chrome, Firefox, etc.).

-### Option 2: Host with GitHub Pages
+### Option 2: View on GitHub Pages
-1. Go to your repo settings → Pages.
+1. Go to this link to view it on GitHub: https://iymusaji.github.io/phoneme-chart/
-2. Choose branch: `main`, folder: `/root`.
-3. Visit the generated URL to view and share the chart online.

 ---